-The amounts reflected herein are those established for the 2015 - 2016 academic year.
-Awards pend.
-See the application form near the bottom of this page.
+The amounts reflected herein are those estimated for the 2016 - 2017 academic year.
+The application form is available at the bottom of this page.

 These scholarships and assistantships are available only to students in the Graduate Liberal Studies Program.

 Scholarships and Assistantships